mrs4ndman/cheatsheets/cheatsheets/nvim-tmux.md

     - =ap = Indents the whole paragraph & surrounding whitespace

     - p = Pastes either the last thing yanked or deleted in the line above the cursor

     - P = Pastes either the last thing yanked or deleted in the line above the cursor

     - d$ = deletes from the cursor to the end of the line -

     - 0 = deletes from the beginning of the line to the cursor

+    - L = Go to the bottom of the currently visible text

+    - H = Go to the top of the currently visible text

+    - M = Go to the middle of the currently visble text

     - \<number>gg / \<number>G = Go to line \<number>

     - b & w = Go to the beginning & ending of a word / different text format (counts space as a word)